 When backpacking we are often faced with the need to cross a creek, stream or river.
-Water level can vary from season to season.
+The water level can vary from season to season.
 As backpackers, we already hopefully know how to get ourselves safely across the water.
 But what about our dogs?

 How does your dog feel about water?
 Is he ok with it, loves it, or is he wary or even frightened of it?
 These are things you want to know well before your trip, not when you’re 15 miles from the trailhead standing on the banks of a rushing stream!
 Find a place near home where you can test the waters – so to speak – with your dog.
 See how they react.
 Cross the water several times.
 Never practice crossing a dangerously rushing river – in fact, if you encounter this on your trip, consider your options before crossing any dangerous water.

 Ok, you and your dog are in great shape and you’re ready to plan your backpacking trip and get out there!
 Here are some tips on what to pack for your dog and how to carry it.